ICJIA/icjia-i2i-nuxt3/content/index.md

+---
+title: Home
+slug: index
+summary: This is the home page
+section: root
+path: /index
+---

-# This is from Nuxt content
+# This is from Nuxt content (via Strapi)

-:test
+::test